 The pituitary gland secretes thyroid-stimulating hormone (TSH) along with its other hormones.
 TSH helps to maintain thyroid hormone levels at optimal levels.

-The inactive form of thyroid hormone is called free T4, and it is the form the thyroid gland stored the thyroxine.
+The inactive form of thyroid hormone is called free T4, and it is the form the thyroid gland stored thyroxine.
 Free T4 will be converted into T3 according to the body’s demand.

 The inactive form of thyroid hormone T4 is converted into T3 when required.
 T3 has a stronger indication of the patient’s thyroid status and can be correlated with symptoms.